VeeMae/myFlix-angular-client/README.md

 - Simply open the application on any browser (Chrome recommended) and register to create a user profile.
 - Once registered, log in with your credentials, and you will be able to have access to the movies.
 - Feel free to add movies by clicking on the heart icon.
-- To delete movies from your list, simply click the `delete` button.
+- To delete movies from your list, simply click the `Delete` button at the bottom of the movie card.
 - To update your profile, input your new username, password, and email (birthday: optional) into their corresponding fields.
-Then click the `update` button.
+Then click the `Update` button.
-- To delete your profile from the database, click on the `Delete Profile` button on the top right corner (next to `Logout` button.
+- To delete your profile from the database, click on the `Delete Profile` button on the top right corner (next to the `Logout` button).
 Once confirmed, your account will be deleted and cannot be taken back.

 ## Development server